 Our long-term goal in the Voice Lab is to improve the diagnosis and treatment of breathy voice disorders, particularly the breathy/weak voices associated with age-related dysphonia, vocal fold paralysis, and Parkinson disease.
 We use tools such as laryngeal high-speed video of vocal fold vibration, acoustic and aerodynamic studies, computational modeling, and listening studies in our work.

-Work in the WINGSS laboratory focuses on the identification and characterization of molecular pathways in the brain that support speech mechanisms.
+Work in the WINGSS laboratory focuses on the identification and characterization of molecular and cellular pathways in the brain that support speech mechanisms particularly the impact of normative aging and Parkinson's disease.
 We carry out these investigations in the zebra finch songbird model which shares a number of similarities to human vocal learning and production.
 Methods include a combination of behavioral, molecular, biochemical, electrophysiological and bioinformatic approaches that enable us to link changes at the molecular/cellular levels to alterations in neural circuits for song behavior.
-This is studied with respect to normal song development and on-going maintenance of learned vocalizations.
-We also examine perturbations of the song system, to mimic vocal problems associated with human disorders.